sc-mitton/Ledget/README.md

 user has an expired payment method, and has not updated it, then service_provisioned_until will eventually be overrun and service will be lost and access will not be returned without a new payment method.

+## Notes on App functionality

+- The yearly budget will reset on the oldest yearly category created month.
+E.g. the oldest yearly category was created on Oct.
+6, 2023 then the yearly budget will reset every Oct.
+1, 2023